-What To Drink When Sick to Avoid Unpleasant Dehydration Symptoms
+What To Drink When Sick to Avoid Unpleasant Signs of Dehydration

 Whether you’re suffering from a viral or bacterial infection, not getting enough fluids can quickly turn a standard cold into something more serious.
 Vomiting and diarrhea — two symptoms of the cold and flu — can make it more difficult for your body to retain the water content it needs to function properly.